iLib-js/ilib-loctool-webos-json-resource/README.md

 v1.3.10
 * Updated dependencies. (loctool: 2.16.3)
 * Used the logger provided by the loctool instead of using log4js directly.
-* Added node 16 version testing for circleCI, (minimum version of node is v10.0.0)
+* Added node 16 version testing for circleCI. (minimum version of node is v10.0.0)
 * Fixed not to generate empty directory if content is empty even locale is in target list.

 v1.3.9